Training Neural Samplers with Reverse Diffusive KL Divergence

 One important application of neural samplers is to generate samples from Boltzmann distributions, where the target distribution defines the probability density that a system will be in a certain state as a function of that state's energy and the temperature of the system.
 This type of neural sampler is also known as Boltzmann Generator \citep{noe2019boltzmann}.
 In the following, we will omit the temperature for simplicity, as it can be absorbed into the energy function.

-In this paper, we use our neural sampler $g_{\theta}$ to generate samples from $n$-body systems as a Boltzmann Generator, where the energy is defined over the pairwise distances between $n$ particles.
+In this section, we use our neural sampler $g_{\theta}$ as a Boltzmann Generator to generate samples from $n$-body systems\footnote{Code for all experiments is available at \url{https://github.com/jiajunhe98/DiKL}.}, where the energy is defined over the pairwise distances between $n$ particles.
 These systems can be defined in either internal or Cartesian coordinates.
 Note that, for Cartesian coordinates, the energy of the system will remain invariant if we apply rotation, reflection, translation, and permutation to the entire system.
 Formally, representing each configuration of the system by a matrix $X \in \mathbb{R}^{n\times d}$, our target distribution $p_d(X)$ is invariant to the product group of the Euclidean group and the Symmetric group of degree $n$, i.e. $G = \text{E}(d) \times \mathbb{S}_n$.